 - Specialized Knowledge

-- An employee who can demonstrate specialized knowledge of the enterprise's product or service or an advanced level of expertise in the enterprise's processes and procedures.
+- An employee who can demonstrate specialized knowledge, which in turn means knowledge at an advanced level of expertise and proprietary knowledge of the enterprise's products, services, processes and procedures.

 Foreign businesses wishing to establish a Canadian enterprise may use the Intra-Company Transfer program to bring critical workers to the country for start-up operations.
 When applying for an ICT Start-Up visa, applicants must demonstrate their company’s ability to become established in Canada, which includes:

 - Evidence that the company can financially support the start-up costs of the operation and has the ability to compensate employees.